FAQ > general FAQ

 Can I get picked up from Albany Airport, Bus Station, or Train Station?

-Our official taxi partner is A&D Taxi, buy you may contact any local taxi/limo company in Oneonta to get to and from the local transporation hubs.
+You may contact any local taxi/limo company in Oneonta to get to and from the local transporation hubs.

 A & D Taxi

 *ask for our NYSMF rates*